kintone-labs/kintone-ui-component/docs/document/website/versioned_docs/version-1.12.0/components/desktop/tooltip.md

 > *1: Please use **focusable elements** as much as possible and avoid abusing unfocusable elements for accessibility.

-> *2: Understanding how to use the `describeChild` property of the Tooltip allows you to effectively enhance the accessibility and usability of your application
+> *2: By understanding how to use the describeChild property, you can effectively improve the accessibility and usability of your application.
 > - Set `describeChild` to `false` if the Tooltip represents the purpose of the element itself
 >   - When the Tooltip is used to provide a brief explanation or label for the element it is attached to, you can set `describeChild` to `false`
 >   - For example, if you have a button with a Tooltip that says "Save", the Tooltip represents the purpose of the button itself.
 In this case, set `describeChild` to `false` to indicate that the Tooltip explains the button's purpose